troglobit/myLinux/README.md

 Using Telnet
 ------------

-Currently `telnetd` is started by default in TroglOS, this will change in the future, but it will still be available.
+The Busybox `telnetd` is available in TroglOS, but you have to enable the service to start it:

+    initctl enable telnetd
+    initctl reload

 Test it from your host by simply calling <kbd>telnet 192.0.2.42</kbd>